7 Reasons Why You’ll Continue To Fail As A Niche Marketer

-Like some of the previous years, niche marketing went through a number of developments in 2016.
+Like every other year, niche marketing went through a number of developments this past 12 months.

 These are just some of the things that kept niche marketers busy and guessing throughout the year.